Tangerina-PT/Tangerina/Year1.md

 #### Song

-I can sing a rainbow  (Eu consigo cantar um arco-iris) 1).
+I can sing a rainbow / Eu consigo cantar um arco-iris 1).
 Listen to ![listen](/images/listen.png) and sing ![sing](/images/sing.png) the song:
 [I can sing a rainbow](https://www.youtube.com/watch?v=rNFW5JK4-rk) [![sar1](/images/sar1.png)](https://www.youtube.com/watch?v=rNFW5JK4-rk)
 Watch the colours as you sing. / Ver as cores ao cantar.
 2).
-Can you sing the song while pointing to the colours in order in your notebook? / Cantar o canção ao pontar para as cores em ordem no caderno.
+Can you sing the song while pointing to the colours in order in your notebook? / Cantar o canção ao apontar para as cores em ordem no caderno.
 3).
 Challenge: Can you sing the while pointing to the colours when they are out of order? / Desafio: Cantar o canção ao apontar para as cores quando estão fora de ordem.

 ### (1).
 What’s your name?
 My name is… /I’m… and How are you?
 I’m fine, thank you